-As it was my first time in Barcelona, I really wanted to take in some of Gaudi architecture so naturally, the first place I wanted to visit was the Sagrada Familia.
+As it was my first time in Barcelona, I really wanted to take in some of Gaudi’s architecture so naturally, the first place I wanted to visit was the Sagrada Familia.
 When I left my hostel that morning, I decided that I’d walk there.
 It was a hot, sunny day and I wanted to enjoy every moment of the beautiful weather that had avoided visiting Berlin this past summer.
-Not in any hurry, I slowly made my way towards the cathedral, taking pictures and stopping to look at anything that appeared interesting like a couple of hole-in-the-wall art galleries.
+Not in any hurry, I slowly made my way toward the cathedral, taking pictures and stopping to look at anything that appeared interesting like a couple of hole-in-the-wall art galleries.

 A short while into my walk, I stumbled upon the Encants Vells market completely by accident.
 I thought, why not take a look?
 I’m glad I did, as it turned out to be a rather fun and unique experience.